iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Felony, Misdemeanor, and Infractions in Iowa

-There are two classes of crime in the State of Iowa, and they are - felonies and misdemeanors.
+There are primarily two classes of crime in Iowa: felonies and misdemeanors.

-According to the state's criminal laws, felonies are crimes that are punishable by a jail sentence in state prison for at least two years.
+According to the state's criminal laws, felonies are punishable by a sentence of at least two years in state prison.

 Misdemeanors are less severe crimes and attract less punishment than felonies.
-Where misdemeanors are concerned, the criminal law in Iowa imposes a maximum of two years jail sentence as opposed to one year in other states in the US.
+Iowa's criminal law imposes a maximum of two years in jail for misdemeanors, as opposed to one year in other states in the US.

 The state does not classify infractions as a crime but merely as breaching city rules and regulations.

-The Iowa Penal Code contains full information about the classes of crime, the punishment for each offense, and few exceptions.
+The Iowa Penal Code contains complete information about the crime classes, the punishment for each offense, and a few exceptions.

 Iowa criminal cases are heard by the state’s criminal courts.
 Interested members of the public may request and obtain Iowa criminal court records from the court where the hearing took place.